-- (a) Employees are expected to act responsibly and exercise sound judgment with respect to matters involving the Shire of Quairading's finances. - (b) Employees will use Shire finances only within the scope of their authority, as defined in Council's Purchasing Policy, their Position Description and Delegate Authorities. - (c) Employees with financial management responsibilities will comply with the requirements of the Local Government (Financial Management) Regulations 1996. - (d) Employees exercising purchasing authority will comply with the Shire's Purchasing Policy, and the systems and procedures established by the CEO in accordance with regulation 5 of the Local Government (Financial Management) Regulations 1996. - (e) Employees will act with care, skill, diligence, honesty and integrity when using local government finances. - (f) Employees will ensure that any use of Shire of Quairading finances is appropriately documented in accordance with the relevant policy and procedure, including the Shire's Recordkeeping Plan.
+- 3.23.1 Employees are expected to act responsibly and exercise sound judgment with respect to matters involving the Shire of Quairading's finances. - 3.23.2 Employees will use Shire finances only within the scope of their authority, as defined in the Delegations Register, Purchasing Policy and the Corporate Credit Card Policy and relevant position descriptions. - 3.23.3 Employees with financial management responsibilities will comply with the requirements of the Local Government (Financial Management) Regulations 1996. - 3.23.4 Employees exercising purchasing authority will comply with the Shire's Purchasing Policy, and the systems and procedures established by the CEO in accordance with regulation 5 of the Local Government (Financial Management) Regulations 1996. - 3.23.5 Employees will act with care, skill, diligence, honesty and integrity when using local government finances. - 3.23.6 Employees will ensure that any use of Shire of Quairading finances is appropriately documented in accordance with the relevant policy and procedure, including the Shire's Recordkeeping Plan.